AleMorales9011/ForgeWare/src/Introduction.md

 ![Introduction](images/female-freelancer-portrait.jpg)

-# Introduction
+# DevOps

-20 minutes
+10 minutes

-Software Engineering is a complicated subject.
-It's hard to break through the `myriad of technologies`, frameworks, good practices, and programming languages.
-Forgeware exists to demystify Software Engineering in a hands-on way.
-We try to demonstrate concepts in real-life scenarios and show the code behind those `real-life applications` so you get a sense of what you are dealing with.

-## What Forgeware is not

-1. A recipe to perform any task in a production environment.
-2. A resource to get Software Engineering proficiency
-3. A study guide.

-# Scenario: DevOps Journey for SAAS Platform
+## Scenario: DevOps Journey for SAAS Platform

 Your company is a `rapidly growing` SAAS platform.
 You need to onboard new developers quickly.
 And efficiently, providing them with a fully functional development environment.
 And a `streamlined deployment` process.